omotosodavid/Dad-Jokes/README.md

 ### Code Overview

-The "Api Jokes.html" file contains the structure of the web page.
+The "index.html" file contains the structure of the web page.
 It includes the necessary HTML elements, such as a button and a div to display the joke.

-The Api Jokes.css file contains the styles for the web page.
+The dad Jokes.css file contains the styles for the web page.

-The Api Jokes.js file contains the JavaScript code that fetches a random Daddy joke from the API and updates the output area with the joke text.
+The dad Jokes.js file contains the JavaScript code that fetches a random Daddy joke from the API and updates the output area with the joke text.

 The JavaScript code listens for a click event on the button.
 When the button is clicked, it changes the button text to "Please wait a sec..." and calls the fetchJokes() function.